Anonymous-Submission-ID/Anonymous-Submission/README.md

 ## 3. Active pattern mining

-Active pattern mining is necessary only for training and there is no need for inference with released model.
+Active pattern mining is necessary only for training and there is no need to do this if only with respective to inference with released model.

-Say what the step will be
+When trying to separate active patterns along with non-active ones from videos, please refer to

 ```
 Give the example